-Was was the intellectual process behind the development of Metaphonics?
-Why did you decide to embark on such a vast project and also what were the challenges you faced?
+What was the intellectual process behind the development of Metaphonics?
+Why did you decide to embark on such a vast project, and also, what were the challenges you faced?

 Oddly, this project arose from my thesis work in Architecture School.
 Here is how I describe the beginnings of Field Works in the book, Metaphonics: In developing a design thesis project for my M.ARCH degree, I knew I wanted to work locally and chose Washington Street in Indianapolis as a building location.
-But once I began an attempt at proper site analysis, which for me included recording and coding conversations with the people that live and work along Washington Street, I just sort of kept going.
+But once I began an attempt at proper site analysis, which for me included recording and coding conversations with the people that live and work along Washington Street, I just kept going.
 And walking.
 And recording.
-And then I realized that I couldn’t possibly understand the needs of a site without understanding the needs of its people.
-So I kept talking and interviewing.
-And then I thought about the other sounds: animal sounds, industrial sounds, transportation sounds, which led me to study noise pollution and design methods for all of the senses.
-Ultimately, I realized that I wasn’t preparing to design a building at all, but rather just trying to understand a place as I travelled through it.
-Luckily, I had sympathetic academic advisors and they granted me a degree for this work.
-Five years later and seven albums in, I still haven’t designed a building.

 Each of the 7 records of Metaphonics is a dedicated work of curation (both music and artwork).
-What’s it’s the conceptual framework that brings all of it together?
+What is the conceptual framework that brings all of it together?

 The book (The Field Works Listener’s Guide) is intended to bring all the disparate parts of the albums together.
 The challenge was to create records that were worlds unto themselves – immersing the listener deeply into a time and place – but when gathered together as a body of work, had some consistency and interlocking parts.
 The Field Works Listener’s Guide is intended to be the glue.

-Could you tell us a bit of the technical particularities of your recordings for each of the records?
-Have you used different equipment/techniques for each album? or on the contrary, you have a similar process applied to different environments?
+Could you tell us a bit about the technical particularities of your recordings for each record?
+Have you used different equipment/techniques for each album? or on the contrary, do you have a similar process applied to different environments?

-For Metaphonics you have collaborated with a large number of renowned musicians, artists and writers.
-Is there a story or one of these collaborations that you remember especially?
+For Metaphonics, you have collaborated with many renowned musicians, artists and writers.
+Is there a story or one of these collaborations that you especially remember?

 What is your main finding or reflection after compiling this amount of work on field recordings?

 There seems to be an increase in the presence of field recordings in recent contemporary productions.
-Considering the relevant environmental and pollution issues (including at an acoustic level) of the current times, why do you think field recordings can be relevant for the listener?
+Considering the current environmental and pollution issues (including at an acoustic level), why do you think field recordings can be relevant for the listener?

 There is also an incredible new essay in Metaphonics written by Yiorgis Sakellariou titled FIELD RECORDING COMPOSITION AS HIEROPHANY.
-Sakellariou writes that “nature is an active and imaginative force and music is a tool to establish and preserve a deep relationship with it, both gentle and disturbing.”
-He continues: “field recording becomes an alchemical practice, a transformation of perception of both recordist and environment.
-A recording location is not simply a geographically framed scenery, but more importantly, a place of inquiry, experimentation, and wonder.”
+Sakellariou writes, “Nature is an active and imaginative force, and music is a tool to establish and preserve a deep relationship with it, both gentle and disturbing.”
+He continues: field recording becomes an alchemical practice, a transformation of perception of both recordist and environment.
+A recording location is not simply a geographically framed scenery but more importantly, a place of inquiry, experimentation, and wonder.

 What is your chief enemy of creativity?

 There are so many enemies!
 From the mundane: emails, errands, housekeeping, kids’ schedules, automobile maintenance – to the truly painful: my own self-doubt, lack of focus, obsessive distraction, and fragile ego.
-If I had to choose one true chief enemy though it would be the lack of time I give myself in the studio to just experiment.
+If I had to choose one true chief enemy, though, it would be the lack of time I give myself in the studio to experiment.
 I am so task-oriented that the opportunity for radical invention seems almost impossible to find.
 Sigh.